 Now I’d like to ask a favor from you.
 When you visit this site, please let me know if the screens you see are different from what I have in this guide.
 The Social Security Administration changes things up occasionally and I want to keep this how-to guide as updated as possible.

 Thanks for reading!
-If you have a question, check out the questions and answers page.
+If you have any questions, check out my FREE members-only Facebook group.